What Is Crew Sport and Why Should You Try It?

 People who thrive in a crew tend to enjoy working as part of a team and appreciate structured, disciplined activities.

 Since rowing relies on synchronization and unity, athletes who value teamwork find the sport rewarding.
-The mix of individual progress and team success makes crew accessible and fulfilling for many.
+The mix of individual progress and team success makes the crew accessible and fulfilling for many.
+At the college level, that experience can vary quite a bit depending on whether a school runs a varsity or club program.

 Crew Terminology: Basic Words and Stroke Phases